hawaaworld/laravel-trends/README.md

 ## Prerequisites

-Before you install the package make sure you have queues working and running since Trends uses it to control the tendences.
+Before you install the package make sure you have queues working and running since Trends uses it to control the tendencies.
 Refer to Laravel [official documentation](https://laravel.com/docs/master/queues#introduction "official documentation") in order to configure queues in your project.

 ## Installation

 You may install Laravel Trends via Composer:

-`$ composer require hacklabsdev/laravel-trends`
+`composer require hawaaworld/laravel-trends`

 Next, publish the Trends configuration and migration files using the vendor:publish command.
 The configuration file will be placed in your config directory:

-`$ php artisan vendor:publish --provider="Hacklabs\Trends\TrendsServiceProvider"`
+`php artisan vendor:publish --provider="Hawaaworld\Trends\TrendsServiceProvider"`

 And finally, you should run your database migrations: